neecao/SQL_projets_practices/SQL_8weeksqlchallenge/#2 Pizza_runners.md

 ##### Steps taken:
 - Format column distance and duration to contain only numerical values
-- Format empty cell to have null value
+- Format null value or 'null' string to be blank

              CREATE temporary TABLE runner_orders_temp
       SELECT order_id,